 When front access for businesses is critical, WisDOT accommodates traffic in two ways:

-- Road closed to through traffic, open to local traffic.
+Road closed to through traffic, open to local traffic.
 "Through traffic" refers to vehicles that do not have an origin or destination inside the work zone.

 Through traffic drivers who choose to use closed roads are subject to traffic tickets.

-- In one southeastern community, the local newspaper printed maps showing how to get around the detour.
+- In one southeastern community, the local newspaper printed maps showing how to get around with the detour.
 Other newspapers have mapped alternate routes.